wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 }]
 ```

-The value is indexed by a timestamp and the numeric value that will be stored is a 32 bit floating point value.
-In order to create the OMF type in the Edge Storage, the JSON should be stored as a file with the name OmfCreateType.json and run the following curl script:
+The value is indexed by a timestamp, and the numeric value that will be stored is a 32 bit floating point value.
+In order to create the OMF type in the Edge Storage, store the JSON file with the name OmfCreateType.json, and run the following curl script:

 ```bash
 curl -i -d "@OmfCreateType.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: type" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/